katiepurdy/dlnmovingonup/README.md

 TODO:
 - Multi-level menus: e.g. Mathematics > Fractions > Improper Fractions
-- CSS for nav header
+- CSS for hover of nav menu
-- clean up scripts.js (onLoad, etc)
 - write up how to add a new course
+- Change active setting on each page

 - Use about.html as a basis for other .html files (CDN usage, etc)
-- Change active setting on each page